m-gallegos/MM2SF/README.md

                   constructing angular symmetry functions.)
     - new_format (logic): use old (deprecated) or new formats for the creation of the ACSF files.
                   When using the old format, the input.type file must be provided.

+Once executed, the code will produce two files gathering the same information but using slightly different formatings:
+   -*_acsf_nn.out: atom chemical identity, atomic properties in order (if any), ACSF features.
+   -*_acsf_GP.out (it uses an extended XYZ format): for each moelcule, the following format is used:
+    22 # Number of atoms
+       # Blank line
+    O -1.284000 -1.369000 -0.514000 None 0.000000 0.000000 0.000011 0.020075 ....
+(Atom identity, XZY coordiantes, Atomic properties and ACSF features).

 ### Old format

     mm2sf_sfc.compute_ACSF(trjname="./alanine_capped_AMBER_traj_500K.xyz",itype="./input.type",irad="./input.rad",iang="./input.ang",new_format=False)